Training and competition in soccer and lacrosse take place on Fred Shults Field.

 French House is a small building on north campus just across the street from Stevenson Dining Hall.

 Located just one mile east from campus, the George Jones Memorial Farm is an innovative educational site with an abundance of resources and activities for students and the greater community.

 The Geospatial Computer Lab supports coursework in the geology department and allows students access to tools and software for scientific communication.

-Kade is the building on campus where German speakers are encouraged to reside.
-Residents in Kade regularly enjoy the large living room, kitchen, study rooms, and practice spaces.
+Max Kade House is the building on campus where German speakers are encouraged to reside.
+Kade has a capacity for 38 students, who have access to a large living room, kitchen facilities, study rooms, and practice spaces.

 Hall Annex is a two-story building just behind the Sophronia M. Brooks Hall Auditorium and near the Allen Memorial Art Museum.
-The college added the building in 1960, to address the demands for more...
+It houses the Kander Theater, a 75-seat space for student-produced theatrical works.